The Siege

 King Kaffar plotting invasion on a tactical map.

 Acolytes summoning dark magic in the Throne Room.
+The King is revealed.

 Corruption decaying a flower in real-time.